appsody/website/content/docs/stacks/package.md

 ## Next steps

 After you create, or update a stack, the next consideration is to test the stack to check that it meets your needs.
-Learn how to [test a stack](test).
+For more information, see [Testing Stacks](test).